MSeelbach/QuAnt/README.md

 `python -m pip install dwave-ocean-sdk` <br/> and following the steps from [https://docs.ocean.dwavesys.com/en/stable/overview/install.html](https://docs.ocean.dwavesys.com/en/stable/overview/install.html).
 In particular to get access to the solvers from D-Wave one has to create an account for D-Wave Leap ([https://cloud.dwavesys.com/leap/login/?next=/leap/](https://cloud.dwavesys.com/leap/login/?next=/leap/)) and can then use the API Token ([https://docs.ocean.dwavesys.com/en/stable/overview/sapi.html](https://docs.ocean.dwavesys.com/en/stable/overview/sapi.html)).
+We tested the code for dwave-ocean-sdk version 4.2 and 6.3.

 -Installing [PyTorch](https://pytorch.org/) is another prerequisite.
 We tested the code with versions 2.0.0 and 1.10.0.<br/>
 -After this execute <br/>